Our Professional Team

 We are a skilled, experienced and highly invested team of coaches, consultants and educators with expertise in Jewish and secular early childhood educational practices, leadership development, and policy/advocacy work.

-Kelli Pfaff, Project Director, is a seasoned professional in the education and positive youth development field.
+Kelli Pfaff, Executive Director, is a seasoned professional in the education and positive youth development field.
 Kelli has spent her time working as an informal and formal educator, coach, facilitator, trainer, non-profit director, and school district leader.
 Kelli’s expertise includes strategic planning and large change management, influencing school and non-profit policy, developing large multi-million dollar public/private initiatives, and engaging in designing and supporting community partnerships in a variety of contexts within and outside the Jewish community.

 Natalie Drucker Boscoe